njmorales/cse15l-lab-reports/lab-report-1-week-2.md

 scp WhereAmI.java cs15lwi22xx@ieng6.ucsd.edu:~/
 ```

 * You will be prompted with a password to login with ssh, enter it and the file should be copied over to the remote computer.
 Log in to ieng6 using ssh again and run `ls`.
-You should now see that the program is running on the server, it will look similar to this:
+You should now see that the file has been copied to the server.
+Use `javac` and `java` again to run the program on the server, it will look similar to this:
 ![Image](scptest.png)

 ## Step 5: Setting an SSH Key